 If a complainant indicates that he/she would have difficulty discussing a complaint with a particular member of staff, the school will respect those views and in this situation, the Headteacher will refer the parent to another staff member.
 Where the complaint concerns the Headteacher, the Headteacher will refer the complainant to the Chair of Governors.
 Similarly, if the member of staff directly involved feels too compromised to deal with a complaint, the Headteacher will consider referring the complainant to another staff member, who is in the position to consider the complaint objectively and impartially.
 Where the first approach by the parent, is made to a Governor, they will refer and encourage the parent to approach the appropriate member of staff and advise them about the procedure.
-Governors are not able to act unilaterally on an individual complaint outside the formal procedure or be involved at the early stages, in case they are needed to sit on a panel at a later stage of the procedure.
+Governors are not able to be involved at the early stages, in case they are needed to sit on a panel at a later stage of the procedure.